 We welcome referrals from outside the San Diego area and currently work with families from other states and even other countries.

 We will work with you to develop a treatment plan that can be managed by your child's local physician.

 Becoming a Patient

 - Call us at 858-246-0053 for a copy of our welcome packet, which includes a primary care physician referral form, patient registration forms and parent and teacher questionnaires.
+You can also download the forms.
 All questionnaires must be completed and returned to us before we schedule your child's appointment.